input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise1/community-contributions/Ex1-solution.md

 Sweet!

-Now claim your goody-bag of test-ADA!
+Now claim your test Ada from the "faucet"!